hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-smd_simulations.rst

         /

-Now, its time to demonstrate how to compute and collect these charges while running QM/MM MD simulations with *sander*.
-We are going to trick the *sander* output using bash scripting and will navigate the Gaussian_ and TeraChem_ output to a separate directory.
-We will use QM/MM minimised structure as an input for this step and will run 5 independent 200 ps QM/MM MD runs for each of the QM system under investigation.
-As you can read in the above *amber* mdin file, we are using a timestep of 1 fs, so in total we should have 1000 frames to analyse for each of the QM systems.
-Here is the content of the :file:`tutorial/pre-processing/2-amber-qm-vs-hirs-chrgs.sh`
+Now, given the stochastic nature of molecular dynamics simulations, it is generally advised to run multiple SMD trajectories from different initial configurations to better sample the reaction coordinate.
+We have chosen mutliple starting configrations from our last three QM/MM production runs, where the hydride CV has a value of 2.0\AA Here is the content of the :file:`tutorial/pre-processing/2-amber-qm-vs-hirs-chrgs.sh`

 .. admonition:: Trick the Amber using its old ways!.